 As you see in the above process, the betting exchange is essential for matched betting.

 This report shows all top 4 betting exchange latest sign-up offers & how to extract cash risk-free from each offer like the below SMarket example (The “+” icon underneath displays Full Contents);

 Remember, the more you have betting exchanges, the more you have choices to lay off, so try to make all your accessible exchanges available for your matched betting.

 In case you can’t access to any betting exchanges in your country, then don’t worry use this method, which enables you to access to Betfair market.

 Now, let’s follow the process step by step;

 Process 1 – Keep Checking E-Mail

 - Bookies often send the promotion announcement by e-mail on the day unless it is prepared long before as a big promotion.
-They may issue the offers based on their business needs like balancing the book, or need short-term sales boost etc. So, you have to keep watching your e-mail or sms text.
+They may issue the offers based on their business needs like balancing the book or need short-term sales to boost etc. So, you have to keep watching your e-mail or SMS text.
 The above Paddy’s offer was sent around 14:00 PM.

 Process 2 – Seek Short & Narrow Odds